Thomas Horton has a practice specialising in sports, insolvency, commercial litigation and property.

 • Advising and assisting a limited company who was the landlord of a business premises that had been destroyed in an arson attack.
 The landlord sought to bring a claim against the tenant who was in occupation of the business premises at the time of the arson attack or alternatively to make a claim pursuant to an insurance policy taken out by the landlord.

 Thomas is able to accept instructions directly from members of the public, companies and other entities through the public access scheme (also known as direct access).
 He is happy to accept instructions on a direct basis in appropriate cases.
-If you wish to instruct Thomas on a direct basis, please speak to the clerks.
+If you wish to instruct Thomas on a direct basis, please speak to the practice managers.

 For more information on public access, please see the Bar Council website.